JayXT/MessengerComparison/README.md

 # MessengerComparison
 A project aimed at providing thorough comparison of Telegram, Viber and WhatsApp messengers.
-This repository is currently targetting Ukrainian, English, Portuguese and Russian localization.
+This repository is currently targetting Ukrainian, English, Russian, Italian and Portuguese localization.
 The comparison table is available via following URLs:

 - https://messenger-comparison.azurewebsites.net/en